 2019-2020: Master degree within tourism in Sweden

-In late August 2019, I moved to Sweden to live and study here again exactly ten years after I completed my Bachelor’s degree in translation and many professional work experiences I have gained in the meantime.
+In late August 2019, I moved to Sweden to live and study here again exactly ten years after I completed my Bachelor’s degree in translation.
 Here, I opted to study for a one-year Master’s degree in tourism.

 At the Dalarna University (Högskolan Dalarna in Swedish), I have completed the one-year Master program “Tourism Destination Development”.
 I studied here from September 2019 to June 2020 and was awarded with my Master of Science degree.

 The title of my thesis was “Memorable experiences in ancestral tourism – The case of North American visitors in Germany”.